dpranke/pyn/README.md

 ## Things that still need to be implemented:

-* parallel job execution
-  * basic support, including handling of the -j flag
 * support for the -k flag for load throttling
 * support for pools
 * restat and generator support
 * rspfiles
 * detecting when the command needed for a build has changed and the outputs should be rebuilt.
+* proper deps files handling
-* delete deps files on clean and/or when they are integrated into a database
+  * delete on clean and/or when generated and added to database
 * NINJA_STATUS option %c

 ### Also: